michaelsevilla/pdsw15/docs/sc-rebuttal.md

 ### 4. Can this technique be more sophisticated?
 (reviewer 1, 4, 5)

-For future work, we will layer sophisticated balancers, with different metrics, statistical modeling, control feedback loops, and machine learning techniques, on top of Mantle.
-Mantle's ability to save state is a feature aimed at supporting such layers.
+For future work, we will layer more complex balancers on top of Mantle.
+Mantle's ability to save state is a feature aimed at supporting things like statistical modeling, control feedback loops, and machine learning techniques.
 One issue, as noted by reviewer 5, is that the current prototype doesn't stop the administrator from doing stupid things, like spawning threads, using all the memory to write state, or injecting a "while 1".

 # Detailed Feedback
 ## Reviewer 2:
 ### 1. What are the contributions?
-If the contribution is the effect that policies have on behavior, there needs to be a more comprehensive set of workloads.
+Separating policy from mechanism is not a contribution and if the contribution is the effect that policies have on behavior, there needs to be a more comprehensive set of workloads.

 Although we strive to quantify the effect that policies have on performance, in this paper we only show how certain policies can improve or degrade performance.
-We stay away from finding the best balancers for many different workloads and instead focus on how the API is flexible to enough to express many strategies.
-Of course, running a suite of workloads over Mantle is future work.
-We agree that separating policy from mechanism is not a novel contribution, so in future revisions, we will focus our contributions on the balancing API and the framework for testing different strategies.
+While separating policy from mechanism is a standard systems technique, applying it to a new problem can still be novel, particularly where nobody previously realized they were separable or has tried to separate them.
+In future revions, we will do a better job of explaining why this technique is useful in this situation.

 ## Reviewer 3:
 ### 1. Can I trust the metrics that Mantle uses, especially, since their effects on the system as a whole has such variability?